 And all of us have that choice.

-That direction is in the Bible where God has revealed Himself and his larger story.
+Those instructions are in the Bible where God has revealed Himself and his larger story.
 How we respond in humility, fear, reverence, and awe, will dictate our true peace, joy, and happiness, now and forevermore.

 Like Mary, do you know?